Report data on paid wages to the Incomes Register

 Erroneous reports must be corrected

-How long will the data be stored in the Incomes Register?
+How long will data be stored in the Incomes Register?

-Data is stored in the Incomes Register for 10 years from the beginning of the year following the year in which the data was registered.
+Earnings payment data have been reported to the Incomes Register since 2019.
+Data is stored in the Incomes Register for 10 years from the beginning of the year following the year in which the data was saved.